 A first lymphatic massage runs 60 to 90 minutes.
 Wear or bring loose clothing, because tight waistbands undo some of the drainage afterward.
 The therapist will ask you to lie down and stay relaxed, and the room is usually kept warm.

 During the session the touch is light and repetitive, which some people find almost too gentle compared with a regular massage.
 That is normal.
 Afterward you will likely need the bathroom more than usual as the fluid clears, and you should drink water for the rest of the day.
+If a session ever feels heavier than that, our guide to whether lymphatic drainage massage is painful explains what the pressure should feel like and when to stop.

 Avoid a heavy gym session, alcohol, and very salty food on the same day, all of which work against the drainage.
 In Dubai’s heat, staying hydrated matters more than usual, so carry water and keep moving with a short walk if you can.